-To be sure one must lead by example.
+One of the best leadership lessons we can give anyone, including our students is to lead by example.
+To be sure, one must lead by example in every great thing they wish to teach.
 It’s not always about thinking whether students are “getting it” or not.
 Often it’s more about you becoming the best leader yourself as a teacher.

 It’s exciting when kids discover things on their own.
 The less talking about something and the more doing, the better.
-So rather than telling them how to be leaders, we must be the standard.
-And with that you must consider what kind of leader you want to be.
+So rather than telling them how to be leaders, set the standard.
+With that, however, you must consider what kind of leader you want to be.

-Isn’t this a radical shift from our traditional way of teaching?
-It’s hard, but we are coming to that shift because we know that it works and that it sticks.
+Clearly this a radical shift from our traditional way of teaching.
+In truth, we are coming to that shift because we know that it works and that it sticks.
 But students watching their teacher be a leader is not enough.
 They need to experience it themelves as well.
 This will be evident as you introduce team activities.

-The key to the “building” of the team is done by keeping the following questions in the forefront:
+The key to team-building is keeping the following questions in the forefront:

 - If we weren’t a team, what would we not be able to do?